jamischarles/godot-find-hidden-obj/README.md

 6. Select root node in tree for create_shape_data.tscn
 	- delete all the children of `click_zone_container` node
-	- delete all the children of `button_image_container` node
+	- delete all the children of `button_image_container` node 6.4 RESET the layout->transform->size to ensure the texture default size is used (will mess up zones later if you don't) IMPORTANT for the textTureRect.
+Not for the textureRect_w_legend

 6.5.
 HIDE the legend node so the coords will be accurate (esp if they are on left edge)